The Science

 The phases of the moon are determined by the relative positions of the sun, Earth, and moon.
 As the moon orbits Earth, we see different portions of its illuminated half, creating the familiar cycle of phases.

 The Moon at its furthest distance (Apogee) and its shortest distance (Perigee) affects its visual size from Earth.
-For example, the Moon will appear 12% larger at its Perigee than its Apogee phase.
+The Moon can appear 12% larger at Perigee than at Apogee.

-When the moon is at perigee and full, it is often called a "Supermoon" - a term popularized in recent years to describe this impressive lunar event.
+When the moon is at perigee and full, it is often called a "Supermoon"—a term popularised in recent years to describe this impressive lunar event.
 The difference in size is noticeable and creates a more dramatic visual effect.

 Size Variations